 After three hours and the return ferry to where we started our expedition, you’re now part of the Explorer’s Club, having explored the city of Oslo and Norway’s polar pride, the Fram Museum.

-*The ferry operates Mar-Oct.
-When not operating, this will be substituted by bus.
+Please note: The ferry to/from Bygdøy operates Mar-Oct.
+When not operating, the journey will be substituted by bus.

 Location: Brynjulf Bulls plass 1, 0250, Oslo, Norway